amadamaru/currinda-wordpress-login/readme.txt

 In the settings pages you can set the following URLs will we be displayed when the user does not have a fully valid membership active:

+1. Login Success URL
-1. Inactive URL
+2. Inactive URL
-2. Expired URL
+3. Expired URL
-3. Outstanding payment URL
+4. Outstanding payment URL

 == Support ==